vickvasquez/modelorama/README.md

 ### Migrations

-> Remember that migrations are not perfect, always review the generated code twice and tweak until it matches your needs before commiting.
+> Always review the generated code twice and tweak until it matches your needs before commiting.

 Now, in order to migrate the database you MUST: